bubanjan/real-estate-solution/README.md

 - ✅ Client-side navigation using React Router
 - ✅ Real-time validation and error messages in form fields
 - ✅ Handles JWT login via HttpOnly cookies (secure session management)
-- ✅ Image upload with check of size and file type, in edit modal
+- ✅ Images upload with check of size and file type, in edit modal

 ---